ThomasWeinert/FluentDOM/readme.txt

 --------------------------------------------------------------------------------

 FluentDOM provides an easy to use fluent interface for DOMDocument.
-We tried to keep the jQuery API but adapted iweweqt to PHP and the server environment.
+We tried to keep the jQuery API but adapted it to PHP and the server environment.

 The idea was born in a workshop of Tobias Schlitt (http://schlitt.info) about the PHP XML extensions at the IPC Spring in Berlin.
 He used this idea to show